JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 9. Start the run configuration to make sure that the app runs as expected.
 10. If everything works correctly:
      * Remove the `composeApp/src/androidMain` directory.
-     * In the `composeApp/build.gradle.kts` file, remove the desktop-related code:
+     * In the `composeApp/build.gradle.kts` file, remove the Android-related code:
          * the `android {}` block,
          * the `androidMain.dependencies {}`,
          * the `androidTarget {}` block inside the `kotlin {}` block.